Espyo/Pikifen/source/source/lib/easy_analog_cleaner/readme.md

 ## Other usage information

+* It's possible that whatever framework you're using sends you two events for analog stick: one axis at a time.
+If so, make sure to save the raw value of both somewhere, and whenever you receive _either_ event, clean up _both_ raw values together.
+The library won't work if you just try to clean one axis's value while leaving the other as zero!
 * You can define `EASY_ANALOG_CLEANER` (or uncomment its line near the top of the source file), to better understand how the input/output values work.
 * For more information on how a part of the library works, read its comments in the header file, or check how the unit tests file does it.